Stratton-Studios-Org/rly-network-unity-sdk/README.md

   // You can set the logging filter using the default logger instance in Unity RallyUnityLogger.Default.UnityLogger.filterLogType = LogType.Log;
   ```

+## Running Tests

+The tests are included in the `src/RallyProtocol.Unity` project.
+To run the tests, open the project in Unity and run the tests from the Test Runner window.

+## Building the Installer

+To build the installer, open the `src/RallyProtocol.Unity.Publish` project in Unity and export the installer from the **Stratton Studios > Export Package Utility** menu and selecting **Rally Protocol - Installer** package.

 ## Resources